Abhinav-26/Machine-Learning-Minor-Projects/README.md

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/K-Nearest%20Neighbors">K-Nearest Neighbors</a><br>
-In this directory a basic machine learning model is being created for classifying the class of the new coustomers among 1- Basic Service, 2- E-Service, 3- Plus Service, 4-Total Service.
+In this directory a basic machine learning model is being created for classifying the class of the new coustomers among 1- Basic Service, 2- E-Service, 3- Plus Service, 4-Total Service.<br><br>

+<a href="">Drug Prescribtion using Decision Tree</a><br>
+In the directory I have created a model for predicting the drug which needs to be given to patients having the same disease as per the previous experience.